 Rosanne DeTorres, a family law attorney with 32 years’ experience handling domestic violence cases, said during NJBIA’s webinar Thursday that while fewer incidents were reported during March and April when the pandemic began here, cases have spiked dramatically in June and July.

 “There’s been an explosion of domestic violence behavior and court appearances,” said DeTorres, managing partner at Morristown-based DeTorres and DeGeorge Family Law.
-Although courtrooms remain closed to the public, judges are using video conferencing to decide whether to grant temporary restraining orders and to hold trials that determine whether final restraining orders are issued.
+Although courtrooms remain closed to the public, judges are using video conferencing to decide whether to grant temporary restraining orders and to hold trials that determine whether final restraining orders are issued, learn more about the COVID legal battle in Texas and how too deal with emergencies.

 DeTorres emphasized that domestic violence is not limited to cases involving physical injury or sexual assault.
 Domestic violence also includes a host of behaviors that stem from an abuser asserting power and control over a victim, including harassment, stalking, coercion and threats, kidnapping, economic isolation, emotional abuse, intimidation and humiliation, she said.